Enucleation: Making the Decision

 Primary Treatment for Unilateral Retinoblastoma

 Do not delay treatment more than a week or two, or keep seeking second opinions hoping you will find an alternative treatment.
-Your child’s cancer is potentially life threatening.
+Your child’s cancer is potentially fatal.
 The longer you delay, the greater the risk becomes.
 If two doctors agree on the proposed surgery, please respect their opinion – they are trying to save your child’s life.

 You have the right to refuse surgery.
 However, if the doctors feel this puts your child’s life at risk, they may request a court order for treatment.
 Your child’s welfare as a complete person is paramount.
-If legal intervention is sought, both you and the doctors will have the opportunity to share your concerns during the court’s decision making process.
+If legal intervention is sought, both you and the doctors will have the opportunity to share all concerns during the court’s decision making process.

 Not An Easy Decision

-Even though surgery is the best lifesaving care for most children, this is often not an easy decision for parents and extended family.
+Even though surgery is the best lifesaving care for children, this is often not an easy decision for parents and extended family.
 The Rb team at St. Jude Children’s Research Hospital, together with some of their patient families and survivors, made this video to help other families on the decision making process and journey to recovery.

 Questions to Ask the Ophthalmologist